 CYJ-Texas is a part of Young Judaea, the oldest Zionist youth movement in the United States.
 Through our shared commitment to Jewish values, Jewish pride, and love of Israel, we bring together Jewish youth of every imaginable flavor!

 The most common way to get to CYJ is by one of our camp buses, which leave from San Antonio, Houston, Dallas, and Austin.
 We consider these bus rides the beginning of the camp experience, as they’re the campers’ first opportunity to meet each other, to meet some staff, and to start learning our songs and cheers.
-Given that it’s also covered by camp tuition, we recommend that everyone join their local CYJ bus if they can.
+Given that the buses to Camp are covered by camp tuition, we recommend that everyone join their local CYJ bus if they can.

 We realize some parents, particularly of first-time campers, may want to drive their children to Opening Day and/or home from Closing Day.
 We do encourage most families to bus to Camp, but most parents pick up their children from Camp by car.

 Any campers flying in will be met at the Austin/Bergstrom International Airport.
 Camper flights must arrive between 9:00 AM and 12:00 PM on the Opening Day of their session; departing flights must leave between 9:00 AM and 12:00 PM on their Closing Day.
 Transportation to and from the Austin airport will be provided for free, so long as flights arrive and depart at required times.